isomerpages/mlaw-corp/_covid19/08-A-rental-relief-framework-for-SMEs.md

 These measures are intended to establish a baseline position for the handling of tenants’ rental obligations.
 Landlords and tenants are encouraged to work out mutually agreeable arrangements that best address their specific circumstances.

-SMEs can also approach their nearest <a href="/files/rentalreliefframework/SMECentre.pdf">SME Centre</a> if they have further queries about the rental relief framework.

  - <a href="#rental" id="refa">Overview of Rental Relief Framework</a>
  - <a href="#eligibility" id="refb">Eligibility Criteria for Rental Relief and Additional Rental Relief</a>
  - <a href="#effected" id="refc">How the Rental Waivers will be Effected</a>
  - <a href="#assess" id="refd">Rental Relief Assessors</a>
- - <a href="#repay" id="refe">Repayment Scheme for Rental Arrears</a>

    <u>Additional Resources</u>
  - Infographics: <br>